In July 2019, Amazon Prime Video finally supported Chromecast, and you can easily Chromecast Amazon Prime Video on your TV.

 Actually, there is no difference between casting Amazon Prime Video and casting Netflix videos.

-After you updated the Amazon Prime Video app, AND if a Chromecast device is detected in the same WiFi network as the phone, you will see the Introducing cast pop up as shown below.
+After you update the Amazon Prime Video app, AND if a Chromecast device is detected in the same WiFi network as the phone, you will see the Introducing cast pop up as shown below.

 Introducing Cast